BitcoinRM/BCRM/README.md

 ## WARNING

 This is the staging tree of Bitcoin RM.
 If you don’t understand what you are doing, please don’t compile and run your own client from the staging tree.
-For release version, please switch to [0.15 branch](https://github.com/BitcoinRM/BCRM/tree/0.15.0.1) or [release page](https://github.com/BitcoinRM/BCRM/releases).

 ## Links